-How to remove a virus from an iPhone or iPad
+How to remove malware from an iPhone or iPad

 Have you noticed your iPhone performance declining?
 Or maybe you’ve been exposed to annoying pop-up ads or random app glitches and crashes?
 All these signs can mean an iPhone virus warning.